 Cheng Huang is a research scientist and tech lead at the Microsoft Azure Storage team.
-Lately, he has been leading the design, architecture and implementation of the Azure Storage vNext system (to scale the capacity of Azure Storage by more than 100x).
-Along the way, he has been introducing formal methods (such as TLA+ and IronFleet) and model checking (such as P#) to the Azure teams.
+Lately, he has been leading the design, architecture and implementation of Azure Storage vNext.
+He is also responsible for all erasure coding strategies in Azure Storage.
+Along the way, he has been introducing formal methods and model checking to the Azure teams.

 - Responsible for all erasure coding strategies (within DC, within region and cross-region) in Azure Storage.